webDva/jekyll-now/_posts/2018-3-2-how-to-force-express-https-tutorial.md

 ## On a side note...

 I, webdva, am an independent maker.
-Thus, I will shamlessly plug in my [www.bakayoutube.com](http://www.bakayoutube.com) web app into this tutorial.
+Thus, I will shamelessly plug in my [www.bakayoutube.com](http://www.bakayoutube.com) web app into this tutorial.

 It's relevant, because that web app uses the same ideas conveyed in this tutorial to perform HTTPS and host redirection.
 If you visit the link, which is exposed as www.bakayoutube.com, with no HTTPS in the URL, you'll notice that your browser performs a redirection from HTTP to HTTPS as you visit the site.

+---

 ### Footnotes